 The most important thing to remember is not to spend too much time on the beginning until you’ve written some of the middle.
-A great way to get inspiration is to look at memoir examples, here are a few authors you should check out:

 How Can I Write About Myself?

-When you start writing about yourself doesn’t have to be as daunting as you’d imagine.
+Writing about yourself doesn’t have to be as daunting as you’d imagine.
 It’s actually pretty easy once you get started.